 The Law School offers several other courses that allow students to do important learning outside of the South Bend campus.

-Law students also have an opportunity to develop a unique perspective on the criminal justice system by participating in a weekly seminar with inmates at the Westville Correctional Center through a Center for Social Concerns sponsored course entitled Rethinking Crime and Justice: Explorations from the Inside Out (CSC 33997).
+Law students also have an opportunity to develop a unique perspective on the criminal justice system by participating in a weekly seminar with inmates at the Westville Correctional Center through a Center for Social Concerns sponsored course entitled Rethinking Crime and Justice (CSC 33997).

 Notre Dame Law School has an impressive number of journals.
 Check them out and get involved!

 For Current Students:

 Student Services Office